UCAT 2025 Results – How Do They Compare to 2024?

 It’s crucial to apply strategically: look for medical schools that have historically accepted lower UCAT scores or place more emphasis on factors like your personal statement, references, or contextual data.
 For example, schools like Keele and Sunderland use a roles & responsibilities form and have previously been open to lower UCAT scores if minimum thresholds are met.
 Some Scottish schools also balance UCAT with academic achievement.

 ✅ We’ve compiled advice specifically for this scenario – see 📉 Where to Apply to Medicine with a Low UCAT for a list of UK medical schools that are more flexible with lower scores.
 Similarly, if you’re aiming for dentistry, check 🪥 Where to Apply to Dentistry with a Low UCAT for dental schools that do not heavily depend on UCAT.
-These resources will help you identify universities where your application can still stand out.
+These resources will help you identify universities where your application can still make a strong impression.
 Another option if you’re committed to studying medicine or dentistry but wish to avoid rejection is to consider a backup plan, such as a related degree with the intention of progressing to graduate-entry medicine, or taking a gap year to retake UCAT – but only if your university options appear very limited.
 Many applicants for 2026 entry with modest UCAT scores will still receive offers if they apply wisely.
 Therefore, ensure you research thoroughly and utilise the available data to your advantage.

 • Leverage Your SJT Band: